Supergrid

 Full Name: Honor Whitfield

-• Born: 3 December 1925, Islington, London, England: Age 26
+• Born: 3 December 1925, Islington, London, England: Age 27 {26 in 1951}

-• Position: Sweeper
+• Position: Sweeper, Centre

 • Rated - 2 -Okay

 Captained the Saxons to the first World crown in 1951 and was considered the best Sweeper of the season for her efforts.
 Had worked as a model before taking up Gridball and had a claim to fame of appearing in an oscar winning movie in 1944, but in an uncredited walk on part.
+Transitioned to Centre in 1952 after the arrival of Norma Blower from Liverpool but missed winning a second Supergrid Brooch though a broken wrist late in the season.
+Announced she would be sitting out the 1953 season on maternity.

 Team of the Year